 Director of Programming

 Martin is a graduate of InsightLA's Facilitator Training program and is trained by Courage of Care in Oakland, CA to teach a model that merges sustainable compassion practices with social justice activism.
 Prior to joining InsightLA, Martin trained foster parents and nonprofits in the child welfare system on ways to better understand and support LGBTQ young people in foster care.
 Martin earned a Ph.D. in Women's, Gender and Sexuality Studies from Emory University where he researched resiliency in women who had been imprisoned.
 He also holds a B.S. in Psychology from Westfield State University in Massachusetts.
-In a volunteer capacity, he organizes heart-centered retreats for trans-masculine folks that support healing and a sense of belonging.
-In addition, Martin is participating in InsightLA's Facilitator Training program this year.
+In a volunteer capacity, he organizes heart-centered retreats for transgender men that support healing and a sense of belonging.
+He is also on the speaker's bureau of PFLAG Los Angeles.

 Director of Administration